 Steven S. Smith

-The Senate Syndrome: the Evolution of Parliamentary Warfare in the Modern U.S. Senate (University of Oklahoma Press, due out late winter 2014)
+The Senate Syndrome: the Evolution of Parliamentary Warfare in the Modern U.S. Senate (University of Oklahoma Press, 2014)

 Party Influence in Congress (Cambridge 2007), The American Congress, 6th ed.
 (Cambridge 2009)